Wheatley, Ontario: History

-In 1999 the Conservative government mandated amalgamation of all Kent County Municipalities with Chatham as a province-wide plan to reduce costs.
+In 1999 the Conservative government mandated amalgamation of all Kent County municipalities with the City of Chatham as a province-wide plan to reduce costs.
 Thought was given to moving Wheatley to Essex County's jurisdiction but it became part of West Kent's riding along with Tilbury, Romney, Tilbury East, and the village of Merlin.
 A book about the town, Wheatley's Story, by Rita Lobzun, was published in 1982.